scheehan/http_auth_error_handling_with_htmx/README.md

     </div>
 ```

-### Alternative solution:
+### Alternate method with hx-responseError:

-As hx-on allow to specify javascript, its allow to specifically handles error code conditionaly trigger action closest to hx-target-[code].
+As hx-on allow to specify javascript with condition operator to specifically handles error code trigger action similar to hx-target-[code].

 ```html